nascim13/BHS/README.md

 ## Input files

-* cluster_penotypes_kmers.rds: input table for model training in RDS format containing phenotype/plant weight values and presence and absence of kmers for the 318 isolates used in the study.
-Example columns:
+* cluster_phenotypes_kmers.rds: input table for model training in RDS format containing phenotype/plant weight values and presence and absence of kmers for the 318 isolates used in the study.
+Format:

 > Sample_ID, Phenotype_value, kmer_pattern_1, ..., kmer_pattern_2053163